wazuh/wazuh-documentation/source/learning-wazuh/build-lab/xpack-security-setup.rst

       [root@wazuh-manager ~]# systemctl restart filebeat

-Log in to Kibana and connect it to the Wazuh API
+Log in to Kibana to verify it is working
 ------------------------------------------------

 1. Now use your local web browser to surf to https://SERVER_IP where SERVER_IP